 - You’re on a budget

 Bottom line is that the HX Stomp is for serious, discerning players.
-It’s a powerful machine that takes time to learn and executes each task perfectly.
+It’s a powerful machine that takes time to learn and does each task perfectly.

 If you are starting out in effects or are a beginning player, I absolutely would NOT recommend it.
 Nor would I if your uke and pickup cost less than $650!
 In stead of buying a Stomp, spend that money on a better uke and pickup.